posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 1. Run the [command "Positron Assistant: Export the current chat to a file in the workspace](command:positron-assistant.exportChatToFileInWorkspace), which will export the current chat conversation into a JSON file in your project directory.

-1. View the exported chat conversation by clicking the <kbd>Open chat log</kbd> in the notification that appears in the bottom right corner of Positron.
+1. View the exported chat conversation by clicking the <kbd>Open chat log</kbd> button in the notification that appears in the bottom right corner of Positron.

 You're done! 🎉